Heat shield: Automotive

 Due to the large amounts of heat given off by internal combustion engines, heat shields are used on most engines to protect components and bodywork from heat damage.
-As well as protection, effective heat shields can give a performance benefit by reducing the under-bonnet temperatures, therefore reducing the intake temperature.
-Heat shields vary widely in price, but most are easy to fit, usually by stainless steel clips or high temperature tape.
-There are two main types of automotive heat shield:
+As well as protection, effective heat shields can give a performance benefit by reducing engine bay temperatures, therefore reducing the temperature of the air entering the engine.
+Heat shields vary widely in price, but most are easy to fit, usually by stainless steel clips, high temperature tape or specially designed metal cable ties.
+There are three main types of automotive heat shield: